vechain/vechain-sdk-js/packages/errors/Readme.md

 - **Test:unit**: Execute `yarn test:unit` to run unit tests.
 - **Test:integration**: Execute `yarn test:integration` to run integration tests.
 - **Test**: Execute `yarn test` to run all tests on the package.
+   - **NOTE**: Tests and Integration tests require thor-solo to be running locally.
+You can run and stop separately thor solo node with `yarn start-thor-solo` and `yarn stop-thor-solo` or run all tests with `yarn test:solo` which will start thor solo node, run all tests and stop thor solo at the end.
+Same for integration tests.
+You can directly run `yarn test:integration:solo` to run integration tests with thor solo.

 ## Usage